Pockity/pockity.app/index.markdown

       <small class="section-title spacer-bot" id="cap-editor">Editor</small>
       <h3 class="section-header-m vault">Fluid.
 Fast.
 Functional.</h3>
       <p>Enter expenses, account transfers, and income, seamlessly from a single editor.
 Pockity can remember the last account and category you used, so adding new expenses is simplified: especially during travels.</p>
-      <p>Attach location information, receipts, or other files to expenses.
-Easily lookup expenses by locations.</p>
+      <small>Attach location information, receipts, or other files to expenses.
+Easily lookup expenses by locations.</small>
     </hgroup>
     <div class="image-wrapper" role="img">
       <picture>